3qnexx/nexxPLAY-android/readme.md

 ### Local media
 The player also supports the download and playback of local audio files.

-The following interface methods are available with this feature:
+To use this Feature, the App has to make use of the OfflineEngine:

+`OfflineEngine offlineEngine = OfflineEngine.getInstance(Context context);`

+Configure it for the current Domain (and optionally, a loggedin User):

+`offlineEngine.initForDomainAndUser(Class offlineActivity, int domain, int userID, String userHash, String session, OfflineCallback callback)`

+For explicit Download of a specific Item:

+`offlineEngine.startDownloadLocalMedia(String mediaID, StreamType streamType, @Nullable String provider, @Nullable SingleDownloadListener listener)`

+The complete List of Methods is listed here:

 ##### void startDownloadLocalMedia(String mediaID, playMode streamType, String provider (optional), SingleDownloadListener listener (optional))
 Initiates the download of the media file, meta data and the cover.